How to Improve Cash Flow

 6. Add the projected cost of the expense (purchase, project, investment, etc.) to your projected future cash flow.

-If you feel the cash flow figure is healthy (perhaps that means positive cash flow), that signals you can feel comfortable moving forward with the project.
+If you feel the cash flow figure is healthy (perhaps that means positive cash flow), that signals you can feel comfortable moving forward with a given project.
 If negative cash flow is the outcome, you might want to reconsider.
 Or alternatively, at least have a plan in place to finance your business so you can afford the project.

 In-Summary: How to Improve Your Cash Flow